 Work from home has drawbacks, but also presents many opportunities.
 For instance, the commute can’t be beat!
 Also, being home allows for tasks which are time consuming but need little supervision.
 Preparing a fresh and delicious meal every evening is one such task, with the help of the Cinder Grill.
-With the Cinder you can skip both the long commute home and the stress and hungry wait of post-work dinner preparation.
+With the Cinder you can skip both the long commute home and the stressful hungry wait during post-work dinner preparation.
 In this blog post, using three different dinner menus, we’ll show you how to cook on an indoor grill without spending much time.

 For instance, take the classic steak with spinach and a baked potato.
 If you’re familiar with sous vide, this is how to sous vide in a fraction of the time.
 About 90 minutes before the end of work, set your Cinder to your chosen temperature (133-135 degrees works well for medium rare) and add your steak.
 Also place your potato in your oven or toaster oven and turn that on as well.
 When you’re ready, you can quickly wipe down the Cinder's grill plates, set it to sear and sear the steak, then set it to 350 and saute some spinach in the drippings.
 The Cinder’s drip tray conveniently removes any excess, so your spinach will be savory and full-flavored but not greasy.
-All of this should take no more than fifteen minutes of hands-on work, for a delicious and relaxing meal right at the end of your workday.
+This should take no more than fifteen minutes of hands-on work, for a delicious and relaxing meal at the end of your workday.